Work. Make. Share

 Melissa left corporate life after a 20 year career to start her own business.
 This turned out to be a transforming experience and a brilliant education and she has never looked back.

 Melissa joined Tribe Porty in 2018 to help Dani set up and run the first Tribe Women programme.
-As Tribe Porty has grown, Melissa now helps to run the space for coworking and events as well as shaping, coordinating and facilitating for Tribe Women.
+As Tribe Porty has grown, Melissa now helps to run the space for coworking and events as well as shaping, coordinating and facilitating for Keystone.

 Melissa loves working with women and is privileged, through Tribe Porty, to support others to find more sustaining ways to work.